rohitsaini1196/live-streaming/README.md

 # live-streaming

-Live Streaming Applicaiton using Node and Next JS
+Live Streaming Applicaiton using Node and React JS